dexie-space/languages/README.md

 "Connect Wallet": "지갑 연동",
 ```

+## New language
+To add a new language, create a new file and name it starting with the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of your language and then `translation.json` after a slash, e.g., `en/translation.json`.
+Please copy the contents of the English JSON file `en/translation.json` as a template.

 ## Plurals
 Translation pointers which contain the `{{count}}` variable, may have additional sub-pointers for plurals (`_one`, `_other`, `_few`, `_many`), depending on the language.
 More about plurals here: https://www.i18next.com/translation-function/plurals.